 Here is a great message to understand and remember about mental health: Mental illnesses are an explanation of behavior, never an excuse.

 It’s true, when a person is mentally ill, they perform socially unacceptable tasks and indulge in socially unacceptable activities.
 However, we must remember that most of the times, these individuals are helpless against an illness.
 Furthermore, through the advert psychology and mental health awareness, a person’s illness can be diagnosed and treated for, as the mental illness explains the behavior.
 But everyone must remember that psychologists, psychotherapist and psychiatrists do not, under any circumstance, excuse a mentally ill person’s behavior – they just explain it.
+At Better PT, we’re committed to making sure that your physical therapy booking experience is as seamless as possible.

 Myth #4: “Mental illnesses are a product of bad parenting”